Endava-Sofia/fe-code-guidelines/guidelines/angular.md

 # Angular guidelines and best practices

+## Keeping Angular up to date

+If you want to update Angular dependencies use the Angular CLI schematics `ng update` instead of running `npm update` for its packages.

+- Running `ng update @angular/cli` will update packages from the Angular CLI repo.
+- Running `ng update @angular/core` will update packages from the Angular core repo (incl. zone.js).
+- Running `ng update @angular/material` will update all packages from the Angular Components repo.
+If you only use the Angular CDK from that repo you can just run `ng update @angular/cdk`.
+- Running `ng update @angular-eslint/schematics` will update all packages from the Angular ESLint repo.

+The benefit of using `ng update` is not only the handling of batch updates but it also executes update scripts (if any).
+That's why it's also the command used for migrating from one major version to another.

+Speaking of migrating between major versions of Angular, always use [the official Angular Update Guide](https://update.angular.io) page.
+It offers a form where you select your current version, the target version you want to migrate to and some additional options.
+Then a list of actions is generated for you to guide you throughout the process but don't worry, most (if not all) actions are automatically handled by the update scripts.

 ## Use RxJS properly

 While learning Angular you eventually find out that it uses RxJS for many of its APIs and the framework embraces RxJS Observables for state management and reactivity.
 That's why it's important to have a good understanding of RxJS and follow some good practices when using observables in Angular to avoid potential issues.

 ### Don't forget to track and unsubscribe

 If we ignore some specific cases like HTTP requests, observables usually represent a stream of data and they may emit values many times before they complete (or even never complete).
 This is a serious paradigme shift for developers who are used to work with Promises and forgetting to unsubscribe from an observable may result in memory leaks and unwanted behavior.
 Subscriptions can be handled in a few different ways:

 - Assign the subscription to a variably/property and manually unsubscribe from it when it's no longer needed.
 - Whenever possible, use the [async pipe](https://angular.io/api/common/AsyncPipe) to bind observables in templates.
 The async pipe will automatically unsubscribe when the component is destroyed.